christophhart/hise_documentation/working-with-hise/project-management/Readme.md

 [Presets](/working-with-hise/project-management/projects-folders/presets)

-Contains the **HISE Preset files** (`.hip`), which hold the compressed save-state of your instruments architecture.
+Contains the **HISE Preset files** (`.hip`), which are the save-files of your Projects plugin architecture.
 The auto-save files will also show up here.

 [SampleMaps](/working-with-hise/project-management/projects-folders/sample-maps)